Mathematical programs with complementarity constraints and application to hyperparameter tuning: Numerical experiments

-In the following, we evaluate both the exact and sequential type penalisation and relaxation methods from Section~\ref{section:SolutionMethods} and the derivative-free methods according to their runtime and quality of solution in solving problem \MODEL{}.
-Furthermore, the semi-smooth Newton method (see Appendix~\ref{appendix:MStationaritySystem}) is added to the experiments.
+We also add the semi-smooth Newton method (see supplementary material Subsection~\ref{SM:m_stationarity_system}) to the experiment suite.
 This is an entirely different approach to solving MPCCs and converges to an M-stationary point, making it an interesting comparison, given that the sequential penalisation and Scholtes relaxation algorithms that we primarily study in this paper have been shown to instead converge to S- and C-stationarity, respectively.

-For each of the eighteen datasets listed in Table~\ref{table:datasets}, 10\% of the data is reserved for testing.
-Then, each of the solution methods are parametrised by the remaining 90\% of data and run one hundred times from different initialisations.
-This whole process is repeated ten times with a different 10\% sample reserved for testing.
-The runtime, objective function value and final test accuracy are measured.